ss-sun/Attri-Net-V2/README.md

 # Attri-Net V2
-An improved version of Attri-Net model.
+An improved version of Attri-Net model, for the manuscript **Attri-Net: A Globally and Locally Inherently Interpretable Model for Multi-Label Classification Using Class-Specific Counterfactuals** submitted to Medical Image Analysis.

-Original Attri-Net is published in **Inherently Interpretable Multi-Label Classification of Chest X-rays Using Class-Specific Counterfactuals** [Arxiv Paper] (https://arxiv.org/abs/2303.00500) MIDL 2023.
+Original Attri-Net is published in  MIDL 2023 (https://arxiv.org/abs/2303.00500).

+## Improvement of Attri-Net V2:
+- The added global explanations explain the whole model's prediction mechanism.
+- The improved local explanations become more straightforward.
+- The proposed model guidance mechanism encourages the model to be **right for the right reason**.
+- We performed a more comprehensive quantitative evaluations of local and global explanations.

 ## Model overview